-Apigenin is currently held to be a miracle that can relieve the human body and mind from threats and various discomforts.
+Apigenin is currently held to be a miracle that can relieve the human body and mind from various stress-related discomforts.
 It is considered one of the major sources to calm down anxiety and has even shown anti-cancer activities.

-Apigenin is known for its therapeutic benefits amongst the common mass.
-Its anti-inflammatory properties are also known to slow down age-related decay.
+Apigenin is mainly known for its therapeutic benefits.
+Its anti-inflammatory properties are known to slow down age-related decay and have various nutritional benefits.
 However, it is not synthesized naturally in the human body, and we have to depend on plant-based sources to compensate for our daily needs.

-Even though it has a reputation for being a stress reliever, it has a multitude of other benefits for the human body, which have now been established by research.
+Even though it has a reputation for being a stress reliever, it has a multitude of other benefits for the human body, as per research.
 The Anti-inflammatory properties of Apigenin include a potential breakthrough in various diseases, including cancer, diabetes, and Alzheimer's disease.

 Key Benefits Of Apigenin